spider

 Not every bite causes severe reactions, but if you suspect you’ve been bitten by one, seek medical attention immediately.
 Early treatment can prevent complications.

-Wondering do brown recluse spiders bite people frequently?
+Wondering if brown recluse spiders bite people frequently?
 Not really.
-These spiders avoid human contact and only bite in self-defense often when accidentally pressed against skin.
+These spiders avoid human contact and bite only in self-defense, often when accidentally pressed against the skin.

 Prevention Tips: Keep Spiders Out of Your Home